ivaZaiets/ivaZaiets/README.md

-### Hey, guys!
+### Hey, guys! 😙

-#### I'm Ivanna, front end developer

-Currently, I'm actively seeking employment opportunities.

-A bit about my professional background: I have experience working as a React developer,
-where I spearheaded a project from inception.
-I am proficient in technologies such as
-Next.js, React, Redux, TypeScript, JavaScript, and SCSS.
-I've collaborated
-with backend developers and designers on projects, and thanks to tools like Jira,
-I've honed my skills in project organization and management.
-Additionally,
-I'm actively expanding my skill set by delving into the realm of Three.js technology.

-Let's collaborate!
+#### I’m Ivanna, a React specialist crafting modern, user-friendly web solutions.

+During my professional journey, I have had the opportunity to collaborate with international clients, designers, and backend developers, contributing to various projects, including leading one of them from concept to MVP.

+Focused on continuous improvement, with a keen eye for detail and strong self-discipline, I bring these qualities to every project I take on.

 ### Contact me

 [![my linkedin](https://github.com/ivaZaiets/ivaZaiets/assets/142230575/a098b586-62e5-4b97-a011-cbc40e176c2c)](https://www.linkedin.com/in/ivanna-zaiets-6122532a0/)
 [![my gmail](https://github.com/ivaZaiets/ivaZaiets/assets/142230575/30eaca98-36ba-4861-95f9-e75607195503)](mailto:iva.zaiets.dev@gmail.com)